 Sound quality

 What matters most is how your master is prepared.
-A master mixed and EQ'd specifically for vinyl will sound excellent on a lathe cut.
-A streaming master with heavy limiting and wide stereo content will cause problems on any vinyl format.
+A vinyl-ready mix will translate well.
+A heavily limited streaming master will cause problems on any vinyl format.

 Verdict: Sound